-Steve Weisz: Thank you, Rob.
-I'm very pleased with our start to 2018, as our new sales centers are performing very well, and our businesses are producing great results.
-With all of this as a backdrop I'm even more excited about what lies ahead.
+Thank you, Rob.
+I'm very pleased with our start to 2018 as our new sales centers are performing very well and our businesses are producing great results.
+With all of this as a backdrop, I'm even more excited about what lies ahead.
 As we target closing on the acquisition of ILG by the end of September, 2018 should be a transformational year for Marriott Vacations Worldwide and I'm looking forward to what we can achieve.
-Thank you for your time today, and I look forward to updating you on our progress on these many fronts, in the coming quarter, and finally to everyone on the call and your families, enjoy your next vacation.
+Thank you for your time today and look forward to updating you on our progress on these many fronts in the coming quarter.
+And finally, to everyone on the call and your families, enjoy your next vacation.

 Operator: This concludes today's conference.
-You may disconnect your lines at this time and we thank you for your participation and you interest in Marriott Vacations Worldwide.
+You may disconnect your lines at this time.
+We thank you for your participation and your interest in Marriott Vacations Worldwide.